Check out this article from the Sydney Morning Herald: "Make sure you're covered before you ride" - and the readers' comments are interesting too.

 "on the proviso they do not exceed 250W & are still a classic bicycle. eg with pedals as as opposed to foot rests and still have the same functionality to a standard bicycle."

 Update July 2014: Cover for electric bikes within home and contents insurance can be obtained via an insurance broker.
-For example, Bicycle Network Tasmania was advised (by Christie Smith of OAMPS Hobart) that cover may be available via CGU, Allianz, Wesfarmers and QBE.
+For example, Bicycle Network was advised a broker that cover may be available via CGU, Allianz, Wesfarmers and QBE.
 Typical conditions are: the e-bike is not covered whilst "in use", which means when you are actually riding it, but it is covered when it is parked, presumably locked securely.
 And when stored at home, the bike should be in a secure lockable area.

-Bicycle Network Tasmania has requested RACT Insurance to include cover for electric bikes but no positive response has yet been received.
+Bicycle Network has requested RACT Insurance to include cover for electric bikes (several years ago) but no positive response has yet been received.

 If you come across any other alternatives, we would be glad to hear about it.
 Contact [email protected]